 Meet our Officers

-As VP of Finance, Jean will support all functions of SSA through proper fund management.
+As VP of Finance, Paul will support all functions of SSA through proper fund management.
 Creating a budget for planned events, coordinating with administrators and key stakeholders, and managing the SSA account are at the core of his duties.
-Moreover, Jean plans to support the club in anyway possible.
-He is excited to serve SSA and welcome everyone into the Sloan Program.
+He is excited to serve the student body and welcomes everyone into the Sloan Program.

-As the VP of Operations, Annie works closely with the President and VP of Finance to ensure the execution of planned SSA programming and supports the logistical needs of all executive-board members.
-Additionally, Annie plans to continue past tradition of executing Breaking Bread dinners, an opportunity for Sloanies to connect in a small groups and bond over conversations and food.
+As the VP of Operations, Payton works closely with the President and VP of Finance to ensure the execution of planned SSA programming and supports the logistical needs of all executive-board members.
+Additionally, Payton plans to establish several initiatives to foster outside organizational opportunities for students to further their passions.